Blog

 R global variables.
 This is one of th …

-R global variables.
 This is one of the annoying features of R. What it means is this.
 You defined a function.
 And accidentally there is an undefined variable in the function.
-Then R does not stop but keep looking for the variable and use one if there is one in the environment that called the…
+Then R does not stop but keep looking for the variable and use one if there is one in the environment that called the function.
+It makes debugging very hard.

 -